 Nikku was born in 1991 in Imatra, Finland.
 He grew up in a musical family so he learned to enjoy music in many ways at a very young age.
 He was curiously making sounds out of different instruments and objects laying around their house.
 He even got a decent sound out of his mother’s bugle, that’s why she sent Tomi to receive trumpet lessons at the age of eight.
 Soon he started to play with different bands, including the junior wind orchestra, junior big band and various rock/pop groups at the elementary school he attended.
 He had lots of opportunities to hear some great jazz groups and big bands during the Imatra Big Band Festival each summer.
 Which is the main reason why he got excited about jazz and improvised music.

-In the past few years Nikku has become known from various groups including Bowman Trio, which released their debut album in September 2016, Mikko Sarvanne Hip Company, Alder Ego, Sointi Jazz Orchestra and Maxxxtet.
-He is also freelancing and doing studio and session work with different Finnish artists.
-Alongside working and playing around his homeland, he is currently studying at the Sibelius Academy’s highly respected Jazz Studies program.
+In the past few years Nikku has become known from various groups including Bowman Trio, Alder Ego, Maxxxtet and Sointi Jazz Orchestra.
+Nikku also leads his own group Tomi Nikku 5tet.
+In addition to working within the jazz context he is also freelancing and doing studio and session work with different Finnish artists.
+Nikku has graduated as a Master of Music from Sibelius Academy’s highly respected Jazz Studies program.